 Our free printable leaf activity kit can be used to collect found leaves, color, decorate or embellish, use for games, or so much more!
 Your imagination is the limit with this one!

-For your own fall leaf activity kit you’ll need:
+For your own fall leaf collection book, you’ll need:

 - A few sheets of paper, white cardstock, or watercolor paper